Desko77/whisper_ptt/README.md

 # Whisper-PTT

-Local push-to-talk voice-to-text using Whisper.
+Stupidly Simple Local Push-to-Talk Voice-to-Text You Can Review Over a Coffee.
+Powered by Whisper.
 Fully offline — nothing leaves your machine.

 Hold a hotkey, speak, release.
 Transcribed text is pasted into the active window (or copied to clipboard).
 Optionally, a local LLM (Ollama) can transform the output — fix grammar, reformat as an email, translate, or anything else you can describe in a prompt.